 - The top band criteria require you to interpret the statistical findings in the context of the study's data.

-- Evaluation is another component where students error quite often.
+Evaluation is another component where students make errors quite often.
 Evaluation of your study implies mentioning its Strengths and Limitations.
 There are quite a few pointers you need to take extra care of while writing the Evaluation, as given below:

-- Investigation's findings should be referred to as the background theory/model and not just the hypothesis.
-Linking the results to the replicated study is not as crucial as is relating it to the Theory.
-Most students fail at this part and lose marks.
+- The investigation's findings should be referred to as the background theory/model and not just the hypothesis.
+Linking the results to the replicated study is less crucial than relating it to the Theory.
+Most students need to improve at this part and lose marks.

 - Now comes discussing the Strengths and Limitations and stating Modifications, if any, in the following three: